 If your dog is limping or hesitant to put weight on one of their front legs, chances are they have a shoulder issue.
 Dog shoulder injuries can result from trauma or soft tissue injuries.
 Other factors, such as genetic conditions and osteoarthritis, can also lead to shoulder pain and instability and make a dog more prone to hurting their shoulder.
 As a pet parent, it can be helpful to know about orthopedic issues that might be affecting your dog, but you should always consult with your veterinarian for proper diagnostics and treatment.

 Dog shoulder injury symptoms

 Dogs suffering from a shoulder injury generally exhibit lameness in the corresponding front leg.
-The lameness might initially come and go, becoming progressively more pronounced, especially after any activity.
-Over a few months -- although the amount of time varies depending on the individual animal and his pain level -- the muscle mass on your dog's leg will likely decrease.
+The forelimb lameness might initially come and go, becoming progressively more pronounced, especially after any activity.
+Over a few months — although the amount of time varies depending on the individual animal and their pain level — the muscle mass of your dog's leg will likely decrease.

 Medial shoulder instability is among the most common shoulder injuries in performance dogs.
 It's similar to human rotator cuff injuries.
 MSI in dogs usually occurs because of joint overuse rather than actual trauma.
 While it's important to train your dog for competitions, overdoing such practice can eventually lead to MSI.
 Initial signs in canine athletes are subtle, such as unwillingness to make certain turns in agility training.
 Most dogs with MSI react painfully to any shoulder hyperextension.
 Medium-size to large breeds are most likely to suffer from MSI.